 Ecuador is ideal for families looking for a cultural vacation filled with nature, adventure, new foods and new customs.
-Roughly the size of Colorado, Ecuador offers a combination of the jungle, the Galápagos islands and colonial history — all in one trip.
-My family’s recent three-week itinerary contained all of these elements plus a few days of volunteering.
+Roughly the size of Colorado, Ecuador offers a combination of the jungle, the Galapagos Islands and colonial history — all in one trip.
+My family’s three-week itinerary contained all of these elements plus a few days of volunteering.

-In the 20 years since I lived in Quito as a college student and volunteer, the country has changed considerably, and this is good news for travelers.
+In the 20-plus years since I lived in Quito as a college student and volunteer, the country has changed considerably, and this is good news for travelers.
 Infrastructure has improved, as have hygiene practices and services for tourists.
 For kids, Ecuador is not completely foreign, yet it’s not in their comfort zone either.
 It’s a destination that makes them think and question long after the vacation has ended.

 The colonial city of Quito is experiencing a resurgence of tourism.
 Visitors are drawn to its location at the foothills of the Andes Mountains and its historical center, with Spanish-style colonial buildings that date back to the 16th century.
 Quito is the best choice to get a feel for Ecuadorian culture if time is short; however, it’s important to note that, at 9,500 feet, its altitude can be a limiting factor.